achatz64/fct/README.md

 (f/fn [x] {:gen (f/fn [] (f/vector (f/rand 1)))} x).
 ```

+In the following we list functions and macros in `fct.core`, see the [Documentation](https://github.com/achatz64/fct/blob/master/doc/documentation.md) for more details.

 ### `*` functions in fct
 name in fct.core | use